jonod8698/jonod8698.github.io/content/posts/HSTS.md

 > Another pseudo-HSTS preloading method which works for sites not on the preload list is by [enforcing HTTPS only connections in your browser](https://beebom.com/how-enable-https-only-mode-chrome-firefox-edge-safari/).

-## HSTS Implementation - DevTools
+## HSTS Preloading Implementation - DevTools
-Let's see how HSTS works in practice.
+Let's see how HSTS Preloading works in practice.

 1. Visiting `http://www.google.com/`